liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/configuration.json-file-reference.md

 This page describes the format used to describe configuration in `liferay-npm-bundler` projects.

-See [Configuring pure javascript projects](./Configuring-pure-javascript-projects.md#configuration) for more information on where this file is used.
+See [Configuring pure JavaScript projects](./Configuring-pure-JavaScript-projects.md#configuration) for more information on where this file is used.

 ## Base format